Perry the Platypus: Role in Phineas and Ferb

 In Milo Murphy's Law, Perry becomes a recurring character.
 Over the course of the second season, he is tasked with watching over Dr. Doofenshmirtz as he attempts (and fails) to do good around Danville.
 Doofenshmirtz is at first oblivious to this mission and assumes Perry is being his friend, and so pushes him away upon finding out.
 They eventually reconcile and Perry reveals his intentions to donate his earnings towards Doofenshmirtz's cause.
 He also appears in Phineas and Ferb the Movie: Candace Against the Universe.

+In April 2025, a new short-form series spin-off was announced; Agent P, Under C, which follows Agent P as he infiltrates rival agency the Alliance of Nefarious Animals That Has an Exceptionally Memorable Acronym (A.N.A.T.H.E.M.A.).
+The short series released on January 16th, 2026.

 In other media

 In addition to the main television series, Perry has appeared in several pieces of Phineas and Ferb merchandise.
 To date, he has appeared in all Phineas and Ferb novelizations, published by Disney Press.
-The character has been adapted into a 20-inch plush toy, released by The Walt Disney Company.
+The character has been adapted into a 20-inch plush toy, released by Disney Consumer Products.
 The plush has a button on its hand that allows it to emit Perry's signature chattering noise.
 Certain t-shirts based on the series released by both Disney and the online retail website Zazzle also display Perry and the phrase "Hey, where's Perry?" which most characters like Phineas, Isabella, Stacy, Irving, Ferb, and Lawrence utter when Perry goes to Major Monogram in his secret lair in almost every episode.
 There also is a T-shirt with Perry's face.
 Perry appears in the Nintendo DS video game based on the series, simply titled Phineas and Ferb, where a mini-game involves Perry stopping Doofenshmirtz's latest evil scheme.
 As of June 28, 2012, Perry appeared in the video game Where's My Perry?.
-On April 1, 2014, Perry is also a playable character in the video game Disney Infinity.
+On April 1, 2014, Perry is also a playable character in the video game Disney Infinity, and was added to Fortnite as a purchasable skin in 2026.